MohitShridhar/genima/README.md

 The hyperparameters of the controller are set in [`controller/cfgs/method/genima_act.yaml`](controller/cfgs/method/genima_act.yaml).
 For multi-task training just provide a comma-separated list `env.tasks=[take_lid_off_saucepan,open_box]'`.

 To train the ACT baseline, set `env.dataset_root=/tmp/train_data` to use raw RGB observations instead of target spheres with random backgrounds.
-See the TiGeR repository for other baselines.
+See the RoboBase repository for other baselines.

 ### 5. Evaluate pre-trained Genima